merrafelice/merrafelice.github.io/index.md

 ## News
-* A novel adversarial attack framework hass been accepted by DSN-DSML 2020: TAaMR
+* A novel adversarial attack framework has been published at DSN-DSML 2020: TAaMR
 * A novel attack model has been published at ESWC2020: SAShA
 * Tutorial on *Adversarial Machine Learning in Recommender Systems* has been accepted at WSDM2020.
 * Attended the ACM Summer School on Recommender Systems, Gothenburg, Sweden.
 Sept.
 9th - 13th, 2019.